Google launches a YouTube built for gamers

-(Reuters) - Google Inc (GOOGL.O) said on Friday that it is launching a live streaming gaming service called “YouTube Gaming”, creating a rival to Amazon.com Inc’s (AMZN.O) Twitch service.
+June 12 (Reuters) - Google Inc said on Friday that it is launching a live streaming gaming service called “YouTube Gaming”, creating a rival to Amazon.com Inc’s Twitch service.

-The service, to be available in the form of an app as well as a website, will focus exclusively on gamers and gaming.
+The service, which will be available in the form of an app as well as a website, will focus exclusively on gamers and gaming.

 More than 25,000 games will each have their own page on the site, bringing videos and live streams about various titles together in a single space, Google said.